railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 	You can obtain more information about a user or a case section from these reports, drilling down into the data displayed.

-	In the web client you click the appropriate text string on one of the lines (such as Demo User or Helpdesk and Support) to open a form for it, and then click one of the buttons in the Action toolbar to the right of the User or Section form that is displayed.
+	In the web client you click the appropriate text string on one of the lines (such as :guilabel:`Demo User` or :guilabel:`Helpdesk and Support`) to open a form for it, and then click one of the buttons in the :guilabel:`Action` toolbar to the right of the User or Section form that is displayed.

 	In the GTK client you'd right-click over the text instead – this brings up a context menu with the same options as the web client would give you.